decaf-dev/obsidian-dataloom/README.md

 ## Version 3.1.0

-I am excited to announce that the NLT app has 2 new property types: `date` and `checkbox`.
+I am excited to announce that the NLT app has 2 new column types: `date` and `checkbox`.
 Please check them out :)

 ## Version 3.0.0